We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 For example, James Allen has yellow sapphires between two and three carats priced between $1,000 and $3,000.

 Lab created diamonds are popular because the only difference between them and natural diamonds is their origin.
-They have the same structure as natural diamonds, and to the naked eye, rarely look any different.
+They have the same physical and chemical structures as natural diamonds.

 The benefit is you can buy a larger diamond for less money.